SpaceX suspends Falcon 9 launches after another upper-stage anomaly afflicts crew mission

 The Crew-9 mission prepare for lift-off on a Falcon 9 rocket, the upper stage of which later experienced an anomaly.
 Courtesy: SpaceX

-A targeted reentry of a rocket’s upper stage is important to ensure that it does not fall on a populated area and to avoid having to abandon it in orbit, adding to the growing mound of orbital debris in space.
+A targeted re-entry of a rocket’s upper stage is important to ensure that it does not fall on a populated area and to avoid having to abandon it in orbit, adding to the growing mound of orbital debris in space.

-SpaceX did not provide further information but announced that all of its Falcon 9 launches would be halted while the company investigated the incident further.
+SpaceX did not provide further information but announced that all its Falcon 9 launches would be halted while the company investigated the incident further.

 It is the third time since January that the launch behemoth has grounded its workhorse rocket, and the second time in less than three months that a problem with the upper stage has been identified.

-Comment by Farah Ghouri: It is hard to ignore the irony of a rescue mission (no matter what NASA prefers to call it) suffering its own problems enroute to picking up a pair of otherwise stranded astronauts.
+Comment by Farah Ghouri: It is hard to ignore the irony of a rescue mission (no matter what NASA prefers to call it) suffering its own problems en route to picking up a pair of otherwise stranded astronauts.

-Crew-9 originally consisted of four astronauts but NASA removed Zena Cardman (who would have been commander) and Stephanie Wilson from the flight to create space for NASA astronauts Suni Williams and Butch Wilmore to, finally, return to Earth in when the Crew-9 mission wraps up in early 2025.
-Williams and Wilmore flew to the ISS on Boeing’s CST-100 Starliner in June, intending to stay for around just one week.
+Crew-9 originally consisted of four astronauts but NASA removed Zena Cardman (who would have been commander) and Stephanie Wilson from the flight to create space for NASA astronauts Suni Williams and Butch Wilmore to, finally, return to Earth when the Crew-9 mission wraps up in early 2025.
+Williams and Wilmore flew to the ISS on Boeing’s CST-100 Starliner in June, intending to stay for around one week.
 After NASA decided that Starliner would return uncrewed, they were basically stranded (in fairness, the agency had already come up with the Crew-9 return plan).

 About Seradata